simonmeister/pysc2-rl-agents/README.md

 and extract them to your `StarcraftII/Maps/` directory.

 ### Run & evaluate experiments
-- train with `python run.py my_experiment`.
+- train with `python run.py my_experiment --map MoveToBeacon`.
-- run trained agents with `python run.py my_experiment --eval`.
+- run trained agents with `python run.py my_experiment --map MoveToBeacon --eval`.

 You can visualize the agents with the `--vis` flag.
 See `run.py` for all arguments.